exercism/rust/exercises/practice/rna-transcription/.docs/instructions.append.md

+# Instructions append

-# Notes on Rust implementation
+## Notes on Rust implementation

 By using private fields in structs with public `new` functions returning `Option` or `Result` (as here with `DNA::new` & `RNA::new`), we can guarantee